 Impact of surviving the Ebola epidemic on life since coming to Australia

-Observation: Data showed that surviving the EVD epidemic was never a to be forgotten and life changing event and arriving in Australia gave hope of better life, but the other events such as the outbreak of the 2019-23 COVID-19 in Australia awakened feelings of fear, distress, anxiety among EVD survivors who had endured such feelings in the recent past before the 2019-23 COVID-19 outbreak.
-Experiences garnered during the EVD epidemic influenced the willingness to follow infection prevention, and control measures.
+Observation: Data showed that surviving the EVD epidemic was never forgotten and a life-changing event and arriving in Australia gave hope for a better life, but other events such as the outbreak of the 2019-23 COVID-19 in Australia awakened feelings of fear, distress, and anxiety among EVD survivors who had endured such feelings in the recent past before the 2019-23 COVID-19 outbreak.
+Experiences garnered during the EVD epidemic influenced willingness to follow infection prevention and control measures.

-Inference on the findings: Though other infectious diseases are endemic in the West African region and therefore might have contributed to the illnesses and deaths, the EVD experience could have been life changing because it was completely strange to the countries with no definite treatment or cure at that time and the disease resulted in widespread deaths not only among family and friends but healthcare professionals.
-Irrespective of the lack of a definite cure and vaccines in government clinics and hospitals, other treatments would have been administered to quench the progression of the disease if people had trusted these facilities and utilised their services.
-Conversely, there was widespread distrust and avoidance of government run healthcare institutions, which might have increased the infection and death rates from the 2014-16 EVD in homes.
-The choice of embracing infection prevention and control measures after the 2014-16 EVD epidemic such as the period under the 2-19-23 COVID-19 pandemic could have been influenced by previous experiences of widespread infection, illness, death, stigma and disruption of the socioeconomic lives of people during the epidemic in West Africa.
+Inference on the findings: Although other infectious diseases are endemic in the West African region and therefore might have contributed to the illnesses and deaths, the EVD experience could have been life changing because it was completely strange to the countries with no definite treatment or cure at that time and the disease resulted in widespread deaths not only among family and friends but also among healthcare professionals.
+Irrespective of the lack of a definite cure and vaccines in government clinics and hospitals, other treatments would have been administered to quench the progression of the disease if people had trusted these facilities and utilized their services.
+Conversely, there was widespread distrust and avoidance of government-run healthcare institutions, which might have increased the infection and death rates from to 2014-16 EVD in homes.
+The choice to embrace infection prevention and control measures after the 2014-16 EVD epidemic, such as the period under the 2-19-23 COVID-19 pandemic, could have been influenced by previous experiences of widespread infection, illness, death, stigma, and disruption of the socioeconomic lives of people during the epidemic in West Africa.

-Supporting literature: Ji et al. (2017) maintained that death from EVD was not only common among individuals and families but also healthcare professionals.
-In line with this, Murray et al. (2021) maintained that since there was no cure for the EVD in hospitals, ill individuals preferred to remain home than to seek care in a government run clinic or hospital which was perceived as a potential source of EVD infection.
-Additionally, Brolin-Ribacke et al. (2016) observed that individuals dodged government run healthcare clinics and hospitals out of fear of either because of lack of healthcare professionals to give care or fear of infection at these facilities.
-Researchers such as Cénat et al.(2020) ; Murray et al.(2021) and Schindell et al. (2024) associated psychosocial symptoms with the stigma related to EVD infection .
+Supporting literature: Ji et al. (2017) maintained that death from EVD was not only common among individuals and families, but also among healthcare professionals.
+In line with this, Murray et al. (2021) maintained that since there was no cure for EVD in hospitals, ill individuals preferred to remain home rather than seek care in a government-run clinic or hospital, which was perceived as a potential source of EVD infection.
+Additionally, Brolin-Ribacke et al. (2016) observed that individuals dodged government run healthcare clinics and hospitals out of fear either because of a lack of healthcare professionals to provide care or fear of infection at these facilities.
+Researchers such as Cénat et al.(2020), Murray et al.(2021), and Schindell et al. (2024) associated psychosocial symptoms with stigma related to EVD infection .

-Significance of the findings: This finding reveals the difficulties and trauma, which influenced EVD survivors’ behaviors after the EVD epidemic.
-It further provides data about the extent to which the mental health of EVD survivors was affected to the extent of influencing their behaviors.
-The influence of the 2014-16 EVD epidemic on the behaviors of survivors during and after the EVD epidemic, has helped them to embrace health enhancing behaviors such as obeying and practicing infection prevention and control measures that are applicable to prevailing health / disease conditions.
-This finding provides data which could be utilised by students and researchers alike to further their knowledge about the influence of the 2014-16 EVD epidemic on the lives of West African survivors who now live in Australia.
-The knowledge could be adapted to other areas of healthcare that would guide the design of programmes.
-Patients visiting clinics could potentially present with complex health problems that require evidence-based knowledge to understand and manage them.
-Hence data from this study is useful in aiding patient care.
+Significance of the findings: This study reveals the difficulties and trauma that influenced EVD survivors’ behaviors after the EVD epidemic.
+It further provides data about the extent to which the mental health of EVD survivors is affected by the extent of their influence on their behaviors.
+The influence of the 2014-16 EVD epidemic on the behaviors of survivors during and after the epidemic has helped them embrace health-enhancing behaviors such as obeying and practicing infection prevention and control measures that are applicable to prevailing health/disease conditions.
+This finding provides data that could be utilized by students and researchers alike to further their knowledge about the influence of the 2014-16 EVD epidemic on the lives of West African survivors who now live in Australia.
+This knowledge could be adapted to other areas of healthcare to guide the design of programs.
+Patients visiting clinics could potentially present with complex health problems that require evidence-based knowledge to understand and manage.
+Hence, the data from this study are useful for aiding patient care.